axisgroup/evaluation-toolkit/README.md

 # Heuristic approach

-Heuristic techniques often called simply a heuristic.
+> **Heuristic techniques** often called simply a heuristic.
 It is any approach to problem solving, learning, or discovery that employs a practical method not guaranteed to be optimal or perfect, but sufficient for the immediate goals.
+>
-Where finding an optimal solution is impossible or impractical, heuristic methods can be used to speed up the process of finding a satisfactory solution.
-Heuristics can be mental shortcuts that ease the cognitive load of making a decision.
-Examples of this method include using a rule of thumb, an educated guess, an intuitive judgment, guesstimate, stereotyping, profiling, or common sense.
+> Where finding an optimal solution is impossible or impractical, heuristic methods can be used to speed up the process of finding a satisfactory solution.Heuristics can be mental shortcuts that ease the cognitive load of making a decision.
+>
+> Examples of this method include using a rule of thumb, an educated guess, an intuitive judgment, guesstimate, stereotyping, profiling, or common sense.

+ [Source: Wikipedia